Vegan Green Curry Recipe

 - You can make your own green curry paste or buy one from a shop (just make sure that if you are doing this you select one without shrimp paste).
 If you are buying a ready made paste, check the amount of salt or sugar already in the paste (if any) and then put less soy sauce and palm sugar in accordingly.

-- We’re using the term eggplant to refer to aubergines because that’s what they’re called in Asia and its become a funny habit (sorry readers in the UK).
+- We’re using the term eggplant to refer to aubergines because that’s what they’re called in Asia and its become a funny habit.

 2 tbs green curry paste

 3 kaffir lime leaves